smaurice101/readthedocs/docs/source/viper.rst

     2. With HPDE:
         1. HPDE_SERVER=
         2. HPDE_PORT=
-    3. With Confluent Cloud Access (If NOT using Kafka Cloud these MUST be left blank):
+    3. With Confluent Cloud or AWS MSK Access (If NOT using Kafka Cloud these MUST be left blank):
         1. CLOUD_USERNAME={API KEY}
         2. CLOUD_PASSWORD={API SECRET}